odilf/indecision/README.md

 ## Running

 This project uses `uv` as a package manager.
+You can install `uv` here: https://docs.astral.sh/uv/getting-started/installation/

+You also need to install a Rust toolchain for building the Rust code.
+You can do so here: https://www.rust-lang.org/learn/get-started

+Changes in the Rust code will be automatically picked up by `uv`.

+### Nix

 If using nix, you can run `nix develop .#uv` to get into the `uv` shell for development.